 Cultivate a Welcoming and Inclusive Climate

-A welcoming and inclusive class culture is one that recognizes diversity and fosters student engagement and belonging.
+A welcoming and inclusive class culture is one that both recognizes diversity and fosters student engagement and belonging.
 These elements are critical for student learning and can be encouraged through creating social presence—the connections among and between students and instructors—in the online learning environment.
 Remember to clearly articulate your expectations for interactions and engagement to facilitate appropriate and thoughtful student interactions and comments.

 Use These Suggested Strategies to Shape Climate:

 - Collectively set ground rules for course discourse

 Shared rules and expectations can help avoid miscommunication, disrespectful language, and hurt feelings, and can foster a constructive exchange of perspectives, opinions, approaches, and viewpoints.

 - Students can help co-create shared rules and expectations on the first day of the course.